-CNE 833 Dissertation.
-The completion of an approved dissertation which will contribute to counseling.
+EDL 833 Dissertation.
+The completion of an approved dissertation which will contribute to Instructional Leadership.
+Minimum of 9 hours total required.
 Field-based projects will be emphasized.
-Must be repeated for a minimum of 9 semester hours.
-Prerequisites: Admission to the doctoral program in counseling, completion of counseling Core, Research component and Research Tools courses, successful completion of comprehensive exam and approval of doctoral advisor.
+May be repeated.
+Prerequisites: Admission to the Ed.D.
+Program in Educational Leadership; completion of required Leadership Core and Research Component course work and successful completion of comprehensive exam.
 Credit 3.